-We identified recognition of gas connection income as a key audit matter due to its quantitative significance to the consolidated income statement and management judgements involved in the recognition.
+We identified recognition of gas connection income as a key audit matter due to its quantitative significance to the consolidated income statement and management judgments involved in the recognition.

-As disclosed in note 7 to the consolidated financial statements, the Group recognised revenue of approximately HK\$2,210 million from gas connection during the year ended 31 December 2020.
-Management judgements involved in the recognition of revenue from gas connection, which relates to contracts for construction of gas connection facilities, in accordance with HKFRS 15 "Revenue from Contracts with Customers" include identifying performance obligations, timing of revenue recognition (a point in time or over time), and progress towards complete satisfaction of the relevant performance obligation being satisfied over time.
+As disclosed in note 7 to the consolidated financial statements, the Group recognised revenue of approximately HK\$2,429 million from gas connection during the year ended 31 December 2021.
+Management judgments involved in the recognition of revenue from gas connection, which relates to contracts for construction of gas connection facilities, in accordance with HKFRS 15 "Revenue from Contracts with Customers" include identifying performance obligations, timing of revenue recognition (a point in time or over time), and progress towards complete satisfaction of the relevant performance obligation being satisfied over time.
+The recognition of revenue depends on whether the control of services underlying the performance obligations is transferred to customers or measured based on progress towards complete satisfaction of the performance obligations.
 The accounting policies in relation to recognition of gas connection income are set out in note 3 to the consolidated financial statements.